 Karen, who is living in Amsterdam, recommends the Breakfast Club.
 She is a real expert and has heaps of detailed information on Amsterdam.

 I love the Breakfast Club for a unique and always surprising brunch, a rarity here in Amsterdam.
 Their dishes are both healthy and affordable.
-Perfect for those late mornings/early afternoon where you are craving a delicious omelet or buckwheat pancakes (my favorite!) after a late night.
+Perfect for those late mornings/early afternoon where you are craving a delicious omelet or buckwheat pancakes (my favorite!) after a long night.

 The court is quite central and yet you find a calm place.
 Traditional houses are lined around a garden with an English church as its centre.